dglynch/WhenToStopDrafting/README.md

 Currently, the program is only capable of reading the player's collection data from the game log, and printing it to the console.
 The remaining features will be added in the future.
 The project is not useful yet, but contributions and criticism are welcome.

+## License

+When To Stop Drafting is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+See [COPYING](COPYING) for details.